ShaulAb/pd2pl/README.md

 ## Testing

-To run the test suite, use the following command:
+To run the test suite, ensure you have installed the dev dependencies, then use:
 ```bash
 pytest tests/
 ```